evolv-ai/chrome-extension/README.md

 ## Future Ideas
 * Get extension into the Chrome store so that the install process is quick and easy.
 * Convince Rob to add remoteContext to `sessionStorage` so that we can eliminate the need for the integration.
-* Add a 'Disable Evolv' button to block evolv requests for easily viewing BAU.
 * Log events as they are triggered.
 * Link each combinations to the experiment in the manager - need to get orgID and projectId somehow in order to create a link
 * List audiences user has qualified for